dantraub/Project-6/README.md

-# Project-6
+Project 6
+Exercise for MSCH-C220

+Created by
-Daniel Trauberman submission for Project 6
+Daniel Trauberman